Dick Gregory: 1967–1969: Political career

-Gregory ran for president in the 1968 United States presidential election as a write-in candidate of the Freedom and Peace Party, which had broken off from the Peace and Freedom Party.
-He garnered 47,097 votes, including one from Hunter S. Thompson, with fellow activist Mark Lane as his running mate in some states.
+Gregory ran for president in 1968 United States presidential election.
+He first sought the Peace and Freedom Party's nomination, but lost to Eldridge Cleaver at the party's national nominating convention.
+In the general election, he ran as a write-in candidate of the Freedom and Peace Party, which had splintered off from the Peace and Freedom Party.
+He garnered 47,097 votes in the general election, including one from Hunter S. Thompson, with fellow activist Mark Lane as his running mate in some states.
 His running mate in New Jersey was Dr. George Wallace of Plainfield, a biologist, Rutgers professor, and Chairman of NJ SANE (Committee for a Sane Nuclear Policy).
 Famed pediatrician Dr. Benjamin Spock was the running mate in Virginia and Pennsylvania garnering more than the party he had left.
 The Freedom and Peace Party also ran other candidates, including Beulah Sanders for the New York State Senate and Flora Brown for the New York State Assembly.
 Gregory's efforts landed him on the master list of Nixon's political opponents.

 Gregory then wrote the book Write Me In!
 (1968) about his presidential campaign.
 One anecdote in the book relates the story of a publicity stunt that came out of Operation Breadbasket in Chicago.
 The campaign had printed one-dollar bills with Gregory's image on them, some of which made it into circulation.
 The majority of these bills were quickly seized by the federal government, much in part to the bills resembling authentic US currency enough to work in many dollar-cashing machines of the day.
 Gregory avoided being charged with a federal crime, later joking that the bills could not really be considered United States currency, because "everyone knows a black man will never be on a U.S. bill."
 On October 15, 1969, Gregory spoke at the Moratorium to End the War in Vietnam demonstration in Washington, D.C., where he joked to the crowd: "The President says nothing you kids do will have any effect on him.
 Well, I suggest he make one long-distance call to the LBJ ranch".

 In Horace Ové's short film Baldwin's Nigger (1969), documenting a February 1968 lecture by James Baldwin delivered in London at the West Indian Students' Centre, followed by a question-and-answer session with the audience, Gregory features alongside Baldwin discussing Black experience and identity in Britain and the US.